How do I know if counseling is right for me?

 You can expect a comfortable, confidential and safe environment where you will be heard and understood without judgment.
 An initial assessment will be conducted of the nature of your concerns and problems.
-A therapy plan including goals and the processes for achieving them will be developed and discussed with you.
+A therapy plan including goals and the processes for achieving them will be developed.
 Therapy helps you work through difficult issues, find alternative ways to view problems and to find practical solutions.

 How long does the therapy process take?